OpenIPC/smolrtsp/README.md

 ## Installation

  1. Clone [Smolrtsp] and [Slice99] to your project.
+You can use [Git submodules].
- 2. Include the `smolrtsp/include` and `slice99` directories (`-I`).
-In the case of CMake:
+ 2. Include the `smolrtsp/include` and `slice99` directories:

 ```cmake
 target_include_directories(<target> <INTERFACE|PUBLIC|PRIVATE> smolrtsp/include slice99)
 ```

- 3. Add Smolrtsp to your build process.
-In the case of CMake:
+ 3. Build and link Smolrtsp:

 ```cmake
 add_subdirectory(smolrtsp [binary_dir])